umhgp/license-manager-for-woocommerce/readme.txt

 Again, yes!
 Here you can find the [API Documentation](https://www.licensemanager.at/docs/rest-api/v2/) detailing all the new endpoint requests and responses.
 Have fun!

+= Does the plugin work with variable products? =

+Yes, the plugin can assign licenses or generators to individual product variations.

+= Can I sell my own license keys with this plugin? =

+Yes, the plugin allows you to import an existing list of license keys via the file upload (CSV or TXT).

+= Can I use this plugin to provide a licensing system for my own software? =

+Of course!
+The plugin comes with REST API routes which allow you to activate, deactivate, and validate license keys.

 == Screenshots ==

 1. The license key overview page.